AAdewunmi/Employee-Payroll-Management-System/README.md

-# $$\textcolor{red}{\text{UNDER CONSTRUCTION}}$$

 # Project Title:

 Employee Payroll Management System (Spring Boot CRUD Web Application)

 ## 1. What is the project?

-"Big picture: We’re going to create a simple payroll service that manages the employees of a company.
+> "Big picture: We’re going to create a simple payroll service that manages the employees of a company.
 We’ll store employee objects in a (H2 in-memory) database, and access them (via something called JPA).
-Then we’ll wrap that with something that will allow access over the internet (called the Spring MVC layer)."
+Then we’ll wrap that with something that will allow access over the internet (called the Spring MVC layer) ..."

+> "Introducing Spring HATEOAS, a Spring project aimed at helping you write hypermedia-driven outputs.
+To upgrade your service to being RESTful, add this to your build: ... "

 -- Building REST services with Spring (Spring Guide)

+This is MY implementation of a SPRING quide: "Building REST services with Spring".

 ## 2. Tech Stack: